xetram/xetram.github.io/content/dyugangotri/norms.md

 ## Intro
 Welcome and have a pleasant stay.
-This page should help you fit right in.
+Based on years of observation, we've compiled this page to maximize pleasure and harmony.
+May vAstoShpati be pleased!

+{{< figure src="../images/vAstu-puruSha-1.jpg" title="" class="thumbnail">}}

 Owners occupy L0 and L2 (ground and second floors).

 <details><summary>Message channels</summary>